 It is believed that living in a foreign country can be unique and challenging at times, especially if you are by yourself and far from your parents and beloved ones.
 However, this challenge can turn out to be a great, enjoyable, and fruitful experience if one knows how to coexist, be patient, and be ready to learn along the way.
 I had a great chance to experience this challenge, a unique journey in the USA about which I will make sure I tell my kids one day.

 When I lived in Morocco at the age of sixteen, my teacher of English taught us how to introduce ourselves in English.
 It sounded and even felt so weird at first.
 However, it also resembled love at first sight.
-Yes, I fell in love with this language, and that was my motive to dedicate a ton of time and effort to learning it and become a great speaker one day.
+Yes, I fell in love with this language, and that was my motive to dedicate a ton of time and effort to learning it and becoming a great speaker one day.
 My teacher would remind us that speaking good English is like our passport to the whole world.
 So, I planned to choose English studies as a major after I graduated from high school.
 However, as the English actor Orlando Bloom once put it cogently, “Life sometimes doesn’t work out exactly as we plan or hope for.”

 After I got my high school degree with great honors, my parents were so proud of me.
 Nevertheless, my jealous cousin who graduated from the department of English told my dad that studying English is just a waste of time.
 Because we cherish our parents in Morocco, there was no way I could say no to my dad although it felt as if he separated two people loving each other.
 I did what he told me to do, and his decisions were unbeatable.
 He told me to apply to a business school saying it was the future.
 I did what he asked me to do because my dad had to fight tooth and nail for my well-being.

 The first year of business school was not fun at all.
 This might sound peculiar, but in Morocco, you can get more than one high school degree.
 You can get your second one as an external candidate; you apply for it and wait until the day of the final exam and take it.
 If you pass, it means you have a high school degree in your pocket.
 I had my second high school degree in my first year of business school.
-With that, I applied for English studies and was finally able to hit two birds with one stone, making my day happy and getting back to my love, the English language.
+With that, I applied for English studies and was finally able to hit two birds with one stone, making my dad happy and getting back to my love, the English language.

 I worked hard and proudly got my diplomas in international trade and my Bachelor’s in English linguistics.
 In Morocco, it is equivalent to an MBA.
 I worked as a teacher of English for three years and then as a senior sales consultant at a dealership; I was given a company car and great job benefits and used to make good money.
 All of that vanished when I found out that the department of the USA in Morocco emailed me congratulating me on my acceptance for my lottery selection to go to America, a visa I applied for just for fun.
 I was reluctant at first, not sure if I wanted to leave Morocco for good.
 But since it was always my dream to go to America, I made up my mind and accepted my Diversity Immigrant Visa.

-In March of 2017, I had to start a journey that flipped my life upside down.
+In March 2017, I had to start a journey that flipped my life upside down.
 I still vividly remember every single last moment in Morocco.
-Right after I booked my flight, paid by one of my best friends as a gift, I gave a letter of resignation to my boss whose face frowned the minute he saw it.
+Right after I booked my flight, paid for by one of my best friends as a gift, I gave a letter of resignation to my boss whose face frowned the minute he saw it.
 He was not happy.
 He tried to convince me to stay, but I told him that I had already decided.
 After his persuasive speech did not work, he gave me 5000.00 Dhs (≈ $500.00).
 “I know the process is expensive.
 Here is a little gift.
 I wish you the best of luck there in America.
 In case you change your mind, the door is always open to hiring you back”.
 He added.
 I was over the moon because I knew I left my job on great terms.

 Two days before the flight, I had to give my little family a goodbye hug and kiss.
 I hate goodbyes, but they are inevitable.
 I do not cry so easily.
 So, I promised not to cry—a promise that was broken in a couple of minutes.
 It seemed easy, but it was hard to leave my family with whom I had lived for 24 years since the day I opened my eyes.
 I left my city and drove five hours to the north where Casablanca International Airport was.
 My brother Youssef, a professional, senior graphic designer, had to take the morning off from work so he could drive me to the airport the next day.